n3oltd/support/docs/07-integration-guides/01-website-integration/03-single-donation-sponsorships-feedbacks/index.md

 ---
-title: Single Donations - Sponsorships
+title: Single Donations (Sponsorships and Feedbacks)
 sidebar_position: 3
 ---

 For single donations entered via the website, you need to post data to the **Engage webhook endpoint**.
+This webhook is only used when your organization is using sponsorships and feedbacks as an additional functionality.

 ## Webhook Format Example

-The *json* webhook example explained below shows a table explaining all webhook data parameters along with two types of sponsorship schemes including *Orphan* and *Family* and feedbacks.
+The *json* webhook example explained below shows a table explaining all webhook data parameters along with different types of sponsorship and feedback schemes including *Orphan* and *Family*.

 ```json
 {